manaswinirao/manaswinirao-orig.github.io/index.md

 # About

 I am a doctoral candidate at the Department of Agricultural and Resource Economics, University of California Berkeley.
-My research fields include development economics, political and institutional economics.
+My research fields include development economics, political economics, and applied econometrics.

 [Research](research.md)